-The spatial extent of peatland types in the UK are considered in a separate review for the IUCN UK Peatland Programme's Commission of Inquiry.
+The spatial extent of peatland types in the UK are considered in a separate review for the IUCN enquiry.

-For the JNCC-commissioned study which informs this study for the IUCN Col the simple spatial extent and flux-weighted spatial extent were used to assess the impacts of peatland type, management and intervention on climate change and adaptation potential.
+For the JNCC-commissioned study (Worrall et al. 2011) which informs this review, the simple spatial extent and flux-weighted spatial extent were used to assess the impacts of peatland type, management and intervention on climate change and adaptation potential.
 Information on areal extent of different types and sub types of peatlands, management types and emission factors was derived from from four main sources and used to estimate GHG fluxes for peatlands under different uses, land covers and conditions.